 E-Safety Advice For Parents

-There is also a document from Staffordshire Police which highlights some of the Apps that the children may use.
+Below, we have also listed a wider range of websites which are all useful in supporting parents with keeping children safe online.
+The document from Staffordshire Police highlights some of the apps that children may currently use.

 - Encourage your child to go online and explore!
 There is a wealth of age-appropriate sites online for your children.
 Encourage them to use sites which are fun, educational and that will help them to develop online skills.

 - Talk to your child about what they're up to online.
 Engage in their world!
 Be a part of their online life; involve the whole family and show an interest.
 Find out what sites they visit and what they love about them, if they know you understand they are more likely to come to you if they have any problems.

 - Encourage your child to talk to someone they trust if they feel worried or upset by something that happens online.
 This can be an adult at home or at school.

 - Set boundaries in the online world just as you would in the real world.
 Think about what they might see, what they share, who they talk to and how long they spend online.
 It is important to discuss boundaries at a young age to develop the tools and skills children need to enjoy their time online.

 - Agree rules as a family about not disclosing personal information - such as their full name, email address, phone number, home address, photos or school name, time spent online, and contacting people via the internet.

 - Create a family email address for registering only.

 - Use parental controls on devices that link to the internet, such as the TV, laptops, computers, games consoles and mobile phones.
 Parental controls are not just about locking and blocking, they are a tool to help you set appropriate boundaries as your child grows and develops.
 They are not the answer to your child's online safety, but they are a good start and they are not as difficult to install as you might think.
 Service providers are working hard to make them simple, effective and user-friendly.
 Find your service provider and learn how to set your controls.
 (Family link works for Android devices).